 Where evidence is provided that confirms that a council owned tree is implicated in building subsidence, we will take appropriate action.
 You should contact your home buildings insurers as soon as possible.

-Further information is available in our Tree Policy [pdf] 473KB
+Further information is available in our tree policy.

 Trees and drains